 Lucky for us, there are several ways to promote suppression of inflammation, and hence joint pain, that does not require pumping ourselves with painkillers.
 Inflammation can be enhanced by several factors, such as stress, cigarette smoking, alcohol consumption, environmental pollutants, and, of course, food.

 Even as a Registered Dietitian, I remain constantly amazed by the power of food.
-By eating the right foods to suppress* inflammation, even in the dead of winter, you should find relief of your joint pain.
+By eating the right foods to suppress inflammation, even in the dead of winter, you should find relief of your joint pain.
+You can take a look over this Turmeric Curcumin Plus Review; supplement that aid in boosting metabolism as well as managing joint ache.

 There are many foods to include, as well as exclude when trying to manage joint pain and inflammation: